AestheticDreamsAI/AestheticDreamsAI/README.md

 ---

 ### ⚡ The Origin Story
-Built my first AI prototype at 17 – a simple pattern recognition system that could barely work.
+Built my first AI prototype as a kid – a simple pattern recognition system that could barely work.
 It was crude, but it sparked something.
 20+ years later, that curiosity never stopped.

 Had to fight through kidney transplants, hip surgeries, strokes, and everyone telling me what I'd never achieve.
 Taught myself everything – programming, AI, web design.
 No degrees, no bootcamps, just raw determination and a "screw you, I'll prove it" attitude.
 Turned pain into power, because giving up ain't an option.